BLACKM UTH

 The sagas record him often.

 He is recorded in Eyrbyggja, in the Froda hauntings, where Thorgunna of the Hebrides dies on the way to her burial and the company that carried the body cannot keep the household clean of her, and where, after her death, six others die one after the next and walk in the household until the door-doom is summoned.
-He is recorded in Grettis Saga, where the shepherd Glamr refuses the Yule fast, dies in the snow, and rises, and where Grettir the strong meets him in the steading and is changed by what is said in the meeting.
 He is recorded in Laxdaela, where Hrapp of the Hebrides arranges before his death to be buried standing in the doorway of his hall, the better, he says, to keep watch over his household, and the records show what the watch becomes.
+He is recorded most fully in Grettis Saga, in the long account of the haunting at Thorhallsstadir and the encounter that closed it.

 He is not, in the sagas, a translucent figure.
 The sagas are clear on this.
 He is solid.
 He is heavy.
 He is colder than the living and stronger than the living, and the strength is recorded as having grown since the burial.